 Wilfred and Joan Larson

 Wilfred (Will) and Joan Larson were high school sweethearts who met in Brooklyn, New York, and married in 1949.
-The couple started a family and moved around as they advanced in their careers, landing in Buffalo in the early 1980s when Will got a job with Bristol-Myers, where he worked until he retired
+The couple started a family and moved around as they advanced in their careers, landing in Buffalo in the early 1980s when Will got a job with Bristol-Myers, where he worked until he retired.

 The Larsons were active members of the community, and Will served on many nonprofit boards, including the Buffalo Philharmonic Orchestra.
-Upon retirement, the couple moved
+Upon retirement, the couple moved to Naples, Florida, and spent their summers in Leland, Michigan, but Buffalo always remained near and dear to their hearts.

 When it came time to plan their charitable legacy, Will and Joan wanted to be able to continue to support performing arts, conservation and education in the three communities they called home.
 To maximize their generosity, they worked with their attorney to transition their private foundation to the community foundations in all three regions that were important to them, including the Community Foundation for Greater Buffalo.